Key takeaways

 Job stability is also important.
 Lenders tend to prefer applicants who have been at the same job for at least six months.
 If you just started a new job, it may serve you well to wait and apply after you’ve been there a while.

-Unemployed with bad credit but need extra cash?
+Unemployed with less than ideal credit but need extra cash?

-Applying for a $700 loan with bad credit
+Applying for a $700 loan with less than ideal credit

-Knowing the correct steps can make applying for a $700 loan with bad credit a smooth process.
-Here are tips to help you navigate the application process with bad credit.
+Knowing the correct steps can make applying for a $700 loan with less than ideal credit a smooth process.
+Here are tips to help you navigate the application process with less than ideal credit.

 Improve your credit score